andrea-sdl/work-hats-book/01-contents/28-dont-start-working.md

 I rarely had that day.
 It happens that when I get to work I open my email and some crash happened or there's some urgent matter to be taken care of.

 My first reaction was to start working on the problem.
 Fixing it asap.
-It felt so important after all..
+It felt so important after all.
 But after many times I realized that no, this doesn't work because you're postponing the important work in favor of the urgent work.
 They might _seem_ the same, but they're not.
 They surely _feel_ different.
 Important is something you care in the long run.
 Urgent in the short term.
 Urgent is going to the bathroom, important is having a bank account named after your son so that when he becomes adult he'll have some money to back him up.